 - With that said, I do see gender as largely cultural so it can show variance from one group of people to another.
-The real question is whether or not those expressions of gender are contradictory with Scripture or not.
+The real question is whether or not those gender expressions are contradictory with Scripture or not.

 - Sexuality does not factor in before God.

 - Today, there are understandings that have come about from faulty thinking about sex and sexual desire.